 Author: Trish Hughes Kreis exclusively for Assisted Living Directory

 One of the main complaints I hear from other caregivers is they can't find help: my siblings won't help, my friends have disappeared and government agencies won't help or are too difficult to figure out if they have any help to give.

 Caregivers need help but it seems to be very elusive!

 I have been fortunate in that I do have a lot of help.
 My husband, Richard, is a huge help with my disabled brother, Robert.
-My other brother helps, my daughter helps and I have strengthened existing friendships and gained new friends – not lost them.
+My other brother helps, my daughter helps and I have strengthened existing friendships and gained new friends not lost them.
 I have even found help through government agencies.

 I am extremely grateful for the abundance of help I have.

 However, it occurred to me that a lot of this help has to do with how I define help, if I recognize help when it comes and if I accept the help.
 In this first of a three-part series, we will explore the very complex issue of "help."

 Help means different things in different situations.
 When Robert was spiraling downward in a recent decline, I knew I needed help but wasn't sure exactly what help I needed.
 Did I need someone to come in to assist with personal care?
 Did he need placement in a facility where more skilled nursing help would be available?
 Has a doctor not recognized something that is going on with him and do we need another doctor to help?
 Will new medications or an adjustment of his old medications help?

 Sometimes our expectations of help are pretty grandiose.
 We want our caree to be cured or we want the present problem to be solved immediately.
 I knew I needed help but thought things would always be this way so thought help was only going to come in the form of respite or placement.
 As it turns out, help came as a hospital stay, a new diagnosis, new medication, adjustment of present medications, various therapies and an extended stay in a Skilled Nursing Facility before returning home.